As a relatively new type of content marketing strategy, influencer marketing doesn’t seem to be falling out of popularity anytime soon.

 - How soon after the campaign ends is the influencer expected to deliver post metrics?

 If you’re working with an experienced influencer, they may already have many of these details outlined as part of their agreement before you all confirm the partnership.
 If not, it’s wise to flesh out these answers ahead of time so everyone is on the same page.

-6. Make sure your brand’s own Instagram profile is optimized
+5. Ensure your brand’s Instagram profile is optimized

 When you create a stellar paid ad that leads to a poorly executed landing page?
 Congratulations, you played yourself.

 Don’t let a similar thing happen during your influencer campaign.
-The last thing you want to do is have people discover your brand, click over to your social media profile, and be met with an experience that doesn’t properly reflect what you offer.
+The last thing you want to do is have new audiences discover your brand, click over to your social media profile, and be met with an experience that doesn’t correctly reflect what you offer.

 Pro tip: If possible, your social media profiles should always link back to a page on your website where people can go for more information or to connect with you further.

 Once you’ve paid or reimbursed your influencer, it’s time to review campaign performance.